Water resources management in the Dominican Republic: Tourism in the Dominican Republic

 Tourism is one of the main economic activities in the DR. Indeed, Tourism currently comprises 13% of GDP and contributes 29% of total export earning.
 In addition, tourism host more than 200 companies and employ 200,000 people.
 Tourism depends to a great extent on the quality of water resources and the coastal environment.
 However, the tourism industry is threatened by the deficiency of the water and sewerage services and the environmental pollution caused by inadequate management and disposal of sewage and solid waste.

-The tourism sector in the Dominican Republic faces challenges related to climate change, particularly in the management of water resources.
-Extreme weather events, such as hurricanes, can place stress on water systems and affect coastal ecosystems, which play a role in the country's tourism appeal.
-Efforts to improve water management, including wastewater treatment and conservation, are being implemented to address these issues.
-These measures aim to enhance resilience and support the sustainability of both the tourism industry and the natural environments it depends on.

 On the other hand, tourism harms the Dominican Republic's water resources and environment.
 WRM issues associated with tourism include: dumping of untreated waste water and solid waste along the coast, overexploitation of groundwater, destruction of forest cover, and overfishing of coral reef and marine species.